nwthomas/programming-resources/tips/alumni-tips.md

 - "There is a balance to everything.
 The curriculum is a marathon, not a sprint." - Nando Theessen

+- "Have enough money on the side to last not only the entire program but also a few months after.
+You want your full focus to be on the program, not partly worried about money or working on the side." - Nando Theessen.

 ### Self-Doubt

 - “Coding 9-5 daily is grueling.
 Some people really enjoy it.
 But for myself personally, I was starting to burn out about 4 months in.
 The more I learned, the more I realized I'm not great at coding, and my self-confidence tanked quite a bit in the process.
 If you do find yourself in the same situation, don't worry.
 Coding has a such demanding learning curve (more so when you get into more complex stuff later on), so don't lose heart.
-A lot of people (if not most) went through a similar experiences in my cohort.” - Henry Kim
+A lot of people (if not most) went through a similar experience in my cohort.” - Henry Kim

 - "I self-doubt myself every second of my coding life, so it's important to look back and reflect on what I have accomplished, how far I've come, and making sure I'm comparing my present self to my past self.
 That usually gives me a confidence boost." - Eva Li

 - “This is the most a human being can learn in a six month period.
 It will feel like failing if you're doing it right.
 Labs may be the first time you will feel genuinely competent at this.” - William Pelton

-- "Have enough money on the side to last not only the entire program but also a few months after.
-You want your full focus to be on the program, not partly worried about money or working on the side." - Nando Theessen.

 ### Taking Notes